27 Best Hostels in Spain - All Cities, Beach Hostels and the coolest Itinerary to take

 5. Best hostel in Palma de Mallorca for backpackers – El Josemari Youth Hostel

-Here is a detailed guide to the best hostels in Mallorca.
-We also have one of the best hostels in Palma de Mallorca.
+Here’s a detailed guide to the best hostels in Mallorca.
+We also have one on the best hostels in Palma de Mallorca.

-We also wrote a big guide on best hostels in Ibiza and also a guide to the best party hostels in Ibiza.
+We also wrote a big guide on the best hostels in Ibiza and the best party hostels in Ibiza.
 Remember, Ibiza can be a hard-core party island.

-Planning on having yoga in Mallorca?
-We have a detailed guide on the best yoga retreats in Mallorca
+Planning yoga in Mallorca?
+We have a detailed guide on the best yoga retreats in Mallorca.

 Best Hostels in Palma de Mallorca (City):